vks/highwayhash-rs/README.md

 ## Status

 The bindings are in a very early state.
-They rely on how GCC mangles names and currently only work on Linux.
+They currently only work on Linux.
 [Bazel](http://bazel.io) is required to build the underlying C++ library.
 (All this will hopefully be fixed soon.)